hzk0070/comp-1200/docs/2021-spring/syllabus/syllabus.md

 received, the instructor may or may not communicate with you regarding your appeal.
 Ultimately, the instructor will render a decision.

 ## Extended Student Absence

 If illness causes you to be unable to participate in the course, please contact me as soon as possible to discuss your options.

 ## Extended Instructor Absence

 If illness causes me to be unable to continue teaching the course, a back-up instructor has been selected who will assume all teaching responsibilities to ensure that the course will proceed uninterrupted.

+## Auburn University Transition to Remote Operations

+If Auburn University is forced to move to remote operations, the instructional modality for this course will be Online Synchronous.
+No changes to course content or schedule would be anticipated, but all such details will be announced via Canvas and updated in this syllabus as appropriate.
+You should personally plan now for this contingency to ensure that you will be able to minimize the disruption this move could cause to your personal living and study arrangements.

 ## Data Collection and Use Disclosure